Postgraduate Taught Degrees

 Student Frequently Asked Questions

 To help explain what this means in practice and what you can expect when you join the School of Social and Political Sciences, we have compiled a list of frequently asked questions.
 This will be updated as the situation relating to Covid-19 evolves so please continue to check back.
-Please also continue to check the University undergraduate and postgraduate Covid-19 information pages.
+Please also continue to check the University postgraduate Covid-19 information pages.

 Registration and Enrolment